 “There’s a lot of things not in the police report,” Wells responded to that.

 “If it was such a thing, it would be in the police report,” UWPD Major Steve Rittereiser said.
 “That was the first time I’ve heard that, but it’s not unusual to hear those types of things said as speculation in a case.”

 Wells also claimed that Dukes had Facebook posts of his own that show premeditated violence, but has since deleted his Facebook account.
 The latter is false.
-Wells stated that he submitted the posts into evidence to the prosecuting attorney and The Daily is waiting to see if a records request for those items will be granted.
+Wells stated that he submitted the posts into evidence to the prosecuting attorney and The Daily is waiting to see if a records requests for those items will be granted.
 In addition, there is only one search warrant of many that is currently open to the public.

 To prove that the Hokoanas aren’t a danger to society, which also determines bail, many friends and family were present, and had sent in letters.
 Marc Hokoana’s parents were there, holding hands, clearly worried.

 One of the letters sent in to demonstrate the Hokoanas’ characters was from Marc Hokoana’s niece.
 She expressed Marc Hokoana’s love and care before, through, and after her gender transition.

 Dukes was not present for the hearing.
 He still wants to push for restorative justice, and feels very conflicted about the criminal prosecution of the Hokoanas because he believes the justice system doesn’t help anyone.
 Dukes also feels this case could set a bad precedent.

 “I also think it’s important to listen to them,” Dukes said.
 “It’s important to make space so they can speak honestly and openly.
 This isn’t just about teaching them why they’re wrong … I know what it’s like to feel like the only thing you can do is set yourself on fire on the capitol steps.
 As much as they are trying to fight right now, deep down they need compassion … I want to hear them tell me why.”